lbalbrecht/check-your-fridge/README.md

 ## Description

-Bootcamp project 2: a comprehensive food catalogue for consumer use
+A comprehensive food catalogue for consumer use

 Cooking is not always easy; for many of us who lead busy lives, it can be a challenge to use the food in the fridge before it expires.
 Whether it's because of a time constraint or a lack of motivation, the process of cooking a meal can be a hassle.
 This can lead to unnecessary food waste as well as money wasted on food that goes uneaten.